HaxeFoundation/HaxeManual/content/03-type-system.md

 Using the wildcard import on `haxe.macro` allows accessing `Expr`, which is a module in this package, but it does not allow accessing `ExprDef` which is a sub-type of the `Expr` module.
 This rule extends to static fields when a module is imported.

 When using wildcard imports on a package, the compiler does not eagerly process all modules in that package; modules that have not been used explicitly are not part of the generated output.

 ##### Import with alias

-If a type or static field is used frequently in an imported module it might help to alias it to a shorter name.
+If an imported type or static field is used frequently in a module, it might help to alias it to a shorter name.
 This can also be used to disambiguate conflicting names by giving them a unique identifier.

 [code asset](assets/ImportAlias.hx)